sagemath/sagewiki_to_gh-2022-10-10/days42/projects.md

  * Generalizing the Flynn-Garton Paper for the average number of periodic points for a quadratic map modulo primes.
 Saying something about quadratic maps (mod $p$) would be interesting.
 (Anna, Stephanie)

  * Look at the Sage code on ProjSpace (https://wfs.gc.cuny.edu/BHutz/www/ProjSpace.html) and see if we can extend some of the programs.
+Eg. We need cycle_structure to work (mod p) and we need fast iterates.